Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 Yep!
 Tic Tac totally got me.
 My son and I were on our way home from visiting my mom, and we stopped by a drug store to pick up some graduation cards.
 After selecting the cards we wanted, we stepped up to the register and passed a free-standing display for Minion Tic Tacs.
 All I can remember thinking was, “How cute!
 Those Tic Tacs look EXACTLY like little Minions.
 How clever is that?”

 BOOM!
 I was caught in their trap.
-The rational side of my brain totally checked out, and my emotional brain ran amuck.
+The rational side of my brain checked out, and my emotional brain ran amok.

 What particularly irks me about this incident was how it caught me totally off guard.
-And when it finally hit me what I had done and looked at the ingredient label, I was even more mad at myself.
+And when it finally hit me what I had done, and I looked at the ingredient label, I was even madder at myself.

 So Who’s Winning and Losing?